tiki985860/DEA-Coursework/README.md

 - [x] present our proposed design
 - [x] Front page development
 - [x] Sub page develpment
-- [ ] Designing a database and UML model diagram
+- [x ] Designing a database and UML model diagram
-- [ ] Programming of Java server pages
+- [ x] Programming of Java server pages
-- [ ] Testing
+- [ x] Testing
-- [ ] Use of design patteren such as MVC
+- [ x] Use of design patteren such as MVC
-- [ ] Clear  demostrations of your prototype Jsps
+- [x ] Clear  demostrations of your prototype Jsps

 <p align="right">(<a href="#top">back to top</a>)</p>